Yash-codeAndDev/Java/FileHandeling/readme.md

             }
         }
     ```
 * Preventing sensitive information (like password) to be written on file.
-To do this we make the object variable transient.
+To do this we make the object variable transient.Therefore default value of data is saved in file.

     ```java
         class UserDetails implements Serializable